Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 [log] Method::Post Some("/v1/messages?beta=true")

-The gateway passes authentication headers (Authorization: Bearer …) directly to api.anthropic.com.
+The gateway forwards authentication headers (Authorization: Bearer …) to api.anthropic.com as-is.

 ※ For developer API keys, export ANTHROPIC_API_KEY=sk-ant-... also works